WPForms vs Gravity Forms is frequently debated among website owners as one of the best WordPress drag-and-drop form builder plugins.

 WPForms

-No question asked 14-days money-back guarantee policy.
+No questions asked about the 14-day money-back guarantee policy.
 WPForms offers a 100% full refund within the first 14 days of your purchases.

 To request a refund, go to the WPForms support page and choose my account from the options.
 Describe the reasons or nature of your request and submit it.